wyz960521/tesa/README.md

 ## Installation

-enter the folder "tesa" and type "make" then the compiled codes are within the same directory as the source.
+Enter the folder "tesa" and type "make" then the compiled codes are within the same directory as the source.

 ## Inputs and outputs